4 reasons friends and family are good for your health

 Being social and spending time with others:

 1. Helps you cope with stress.
 People who spend time with family and friends find healthier ways to cope with stress.
-A study conducted by Carnegie Mellon University found that people use their family and friends as a stress buffer, talking about their problems instead of seeking negative coping mechanisms like drinking alcohol, smoking or taking drugs.
+A Carnegie Mellon University study found that people use family and friends as a buffer against stress.
+They talk about their problems instead of turning to unhealthy coping behaviors like drinking, smoking, or drugs.

 2. It may lengthen your life.
 An American Society of Aging article finds adults with larger social networks show better memory, cognition, and lower allostatic load.
 Allostatic load is the body and brain’s cumulative wear and tear from chronic stress.
 Having good relationships with marital partners, adult children, siblings, and friends contributes to these positive health effects.

 3. Improves psychological well-being.
 The emotional support provided by social ties enhances psychological well-being.
-One study found that people who view their friends and families as supportive report a greater sense of meaning in life and feel like they have a stronger sense of purpose.
+One study found that people who view their friends and family as supportive tend to feel greater meaning in life.
+They also report a stronger sense of purpose overall.

 4. Is good for your cardiovascular health.
 Stress can actually encourage inflammation in the arteries, which is a precursor to atherosclerosis, or clogged arteries.
 Having good friends and a strong social support network can relieve stress.
-One study published in the Annals of Behavioral Medicine found that people who discussed difficult times in their lives had a lower pulse and blood pressure when they had a friend by their side.
+One study in Annals of Behavioral Medicine found that discussing difficult experiences with a friend lowers pulse and blood pressure.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.